 Digital advertising comes in all shapes and sizes, but none is as lucrative as social media advertising.
 The best way to save costs on your eCommerce business is to use ‘free’ marketing platforms.

 Social media platforms such as Instagram, Facebook, and Tiktok are great avenues to build your brand.
-Many eCommerce businesses utilise data from platforms such as Google Analytics to identify target audiences and products.
+Many eCommerce businesses utilize data from platforms such as Google Analytics to identify target audiences and products.

-Once you’ve analysed your metrics, you’ll be able to save costs on your business by directly marketing funds into more efficient channels.
+Once you’ve analyzed your metrics, you’ll be able to save costs on your business by directly marketing funds into more efficient channels.

-Experiment with the different audience segmentations and keep track on your return of investments (ROI) on ad campaigns.
-This can help to cut costs on low performing ad campaigns, and help your business to focus on profit generating marketing efforts.
+Experiment with the different audience segmentation and keep track of your return of investments (ROI) on ad campaigns.
+This can help cut costs on low-performing ad campaigns and help your business focus on profit-generating marketing efforts.

 Remember what we said about influencer marketing and partnerships?